cnr-isti-vclab/vclib/README.md

 ## Install

-The library is header only, therefore to install it you just need to add the vclib/include directory in your `INCLUDE_PATH`.
+The core module of library is header only, therefore to install it you just need to add the vclib/vclib/include directory in your
+`INCLUDE_PATH`.
-You can use the library by using the `cmake` command `add_subdirectory`, by adding the path to this repository in your `cmake` project.
+Otherwise, you can use the library by using the `cmake` command `add_subdirectory`, by adding the path to this repository in your `cmake` project.
 CMake will create a target called `vclib`, that you can link using the `target_link_libraries` command.

 ## Compiler support

 VCLib requires recent compiler versions in order to build the newly features of the C++20 language, that have been recently integrated in the major compilers.

-VCLib currently builds with the follwing compilers:
+VCLib currently builds with the following compilers:
   - GCC 11.3 (default in Ubuntu 22.04)
   - CLang 16 (default in XCode 15.0 on MacOS)
   - MSVC 19.36 (last version in Visual Studio 2022)